The 4th annual Architecture of High Value Health Care national conference has been postponed until 2021.

 Attendees gathered for team photo at 2019 conference.

 HVPAA and the American Hospital Association invite all medical providers to participate in the Architecture of High Value Health Care Conference, the premier information sharing venue for physician-led care transformation, sponsored by the Johns Hopkins University School of Medicine.
-Join us on September 10-13th at the Baltimore Convention Center for a meeting designed to efficiently advance high value care performance improvement across the country.
+Join us for a meeting designed to efficiently advance high value care performance improvement across the country.

 The mission of the annual conference is to share leading practices and provide immersive skill-building experience around value-based care.
 Poster and podium abstract presentations from medical centers across the US and beyond will detail initiatives that improve health care quality and safety while reducing costs of care for patients.
 Goals include investigation of outcomes to ensure that practice refinement maintains or improves diagnostic or therapeutic efficacy and determining the best methodologies to improve the value of care providers deliver.
 Performance improvement guidance and support are provided through multiple focused workshops and round-table information sharing sessions monitored by national experts.